MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingjob-groupbroadcastreceipts-vb.md

-﻿---
+---
-Description: 'The GroupBroadcastReceipts property is a Boolean value that indicates whether to send an individual delivery receipt for each recipient of the broadcast or to send a summary receipt for all recipients.' ms.assetid: 'f2627ec8-791e-4405-aa75-3355a8f8fa09'
+Description: The GroupBroadcastReceipts property is a Boolean value that indicates whether to send an individual delivery receipt for each recipient of the broadcast or to send a summary receipt for all recipients. ms.assetid: f2627ec8-791e-4405-aa75-3355a8f8fa09
-title: 'FaxOutgoingJob.GroupBroadcastReceipts property'
+title: FaxOutgoingJob.GroupBroadcastReceipts property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingJob.GroupBroadcastReceipts property